 You might have noticed that Conficker (Downadup) is actually standing up rather well to all the attention it’s receiving at the moment.

-Heise (a European publisher sending out a weekly security newsletter that’s often worth a closer look) that 2.5 million PCs are already infected.
+Heise UK reported that 2.5 million PCs are already infected (links removed, as Heise no longer seems to have a UK site and the articles have disappeared).
 In The Register, Dan Goodin reports that the total has increased dramatically since Heise’s initial report to nearly 9 million.
 (If anyone is interested in how these figures were arrived at, F-Secure have described the process here: it’s guesswork, but it looks like sound guesswork to me.

 (Incidentally, I looked back at our ThreatSense.Net® statistics for December, and notice that Conficker had already made number 5 in our top ten detections of known malware worldwide by the end of that month, so we’re not exactly talking about a brand-new fast-burner!)